 The undersigned hereby [certify / certifies] that [it / he / she / they] [is / are] the [sole general partner / managing general partner] of [name of limited partnership], a California [type of partnership] (the "Borrower"), and as such [makes/make] the following certifications and representations to the State of California Department of Housing and Community Development (the "Department"):

-1. Under the Notice of Funding Availability (the “NOFA”) dated [month, day, year], issued by the Department under its National Housing Trust Fund Program, the Borrower has either received, or been assigned, a conditional commitment of funds pursuant to an award letter issued by the Department.
+1. Under the Notice of Funding Availability (the “NOFA”) dated [month, day, year] and Amended [month, day, year], issued by the Department under its National Housing Trust Fund Program, the Borrower has either received, or been assigned, a conditional commitment of funds pursuant to an award letter issued by the Department.

 2. The Borrower is duly formed as a [limited / general] partnership in the state of [insert state here] is authorized to do business in the State of California, and has the power and authority to borrow the funds, which are the subject of conditional commitment of the Department, in an amount not to exceed $ (the "NHTF Loan")